Tipping In Greece: How To Tip In Greece

 Tipping At Bars & Cafes In Greece

-If you’re hanging out and having a few drinks at the bar, it’s also appropriate to leave a few Euros on your table when you leave.
-Although you’re not required to do that, it shows you enjoyed the service and had a good time.
-The staff, who are on minimum wages, will be so thankful.
+If you’re hanging out and having a few drinks at the bar, it’s also appropriate to leave a few euros on your table when you leave.
+Although you’re not required to do that, it shows the service workers you enjoyed had a good time.
+The staff, who are on minimum wages, will be so thankful you left a tip.

-Leaving a Euro on the table is more than sufficient if you spend a few hours enjoying a coffee while reading a book in a cafe.
+Leaving a euro on the table is more than sufficient if you spend a few hours reading a book in coffee shops.

 Tipping For Take-Out Food Delivery In Greece

-Using services like Wolt and Efood are incredibly convenient in Greece, and especially in large cities like Athens and Thessaloniki; most restaurants will deliver to your home or hotel this way.
+Special services like Wolt and Efood are incredibly convenient in Greece, especially in large cities like Athens and Thessaloniki; most restaurants will deliver to your home or hotel room this way.

-If you have a smaller order (a few coffees or take-out for 2), then 1 Euro is a solid tip.
-3-4 Euros is reasonable if you order food for a larger group.
+If you have a smaller order (a few coffees or take-out for 2), then a euro is a solid tip.
+3-4 euros is reasonable if you order food for a larger group.

-If you want to tip in a hotel, that is entirely acceptable but not expected.
+If you want to tip hotel staff, that is entirely acceptable but not at all expected.

-• Housekeepers: 1 Euro per day for the housekeeper.
-You can leave this on the bed or somewhere in your room where they can easily find it.
+• Housekeepers:1 euro per day for the housekeeper is a small way to show appreciation for their hospitality during your stay in Greece.
+You can leave this on the bedside table or somewhere in your room where they can easily find it.

 Tipping Taxi Drivers In Greece

-Do you tip taxi drivers in Greece?
-Tipping in taxis isn’t expected or required, but if you want to do so, you can round up to the nearest Euro and tell the driver you don’t want the change.
+Do you tip a cab driver in Greece?
+Tipping in taxis isn’t expected or required, but if you want to do so, you can round up to the nearest euro and tell the driver you don’t want the change.
 The maximum tip in a taxi is 5-10% of the final fare amount.

-This applies to taxis you hail off the street and drivers you pre-book.
+This applies to taxis you hail off the street and if you have a private driver that you pre-booked.

 Tour guides are another group you may choose to tip if you enjoyed the tour they gave you.

-For tours you pay for, a good tour guide tip is around 10-15% of the tour price, but the final choice is really up to you as there are no hard rules here, and they will be grateful for any tip you give them.
+For the types of tours you pay for, a good tour guide, a tip is around 10-15% of the tour price, but the final choice is really up to you as there are no hard rules here, and they will be grateful for any tip you give them.
 Should you feel that the tour was quite expensive and you can’t afford anything more, there will be no hard feelings if you can’t leave a tip.

-When you’re taking a tour as a group, it’s common to tip about 2 to 5 Euros per person.
+When you’re taking a tour as a group, it’s common practice to tip about 2 to 5 euros per person.

-Always remember that if there are both a guide and a driver, both should receive a tip if you are giving one.
+Always remember that if there is both a guide and a driver, they both should receive a gratuity.
+A modest tip for the drive will be okay if you leave one to the group tour leader.

 TIPPING IN GREECE FAQs